GreatDevelopers/gd_workshops/HSRai/Files/GiHubPages/MarkDown.md

 ### Here is an unordered list:

 * Item foo
 * Item bar
 * Item baz
 * Item zip

 ### And an ordered list:

-1. Item one
+1. Red
-1. Item two
+1. Green
-1. Item three
+1. Blue
-1. Item four
+1. Black

 ### And a nested list: